Direct Preference Optimization for Adaptive Concept-based Explanations: Pragmatic Explanations

-As $\gamma \to 0$, utterances with negative claims are downvoted, and the opposite as $\gamma \to 1$.
-Varying $\gamma$ accounts for the fact that as the vocabulary $\C$ grows, it is easier for a claim $c \in \C$ to be false, making the ground-truth semantics imbalanced. \cref{algo:procedure} summarizes our training procedure for a dataset $D = \{(x_i,\y_i,z_i)\}_{i=1}^n$ of inputs, predictions from a fixed classifier $f$, and ground-truth semantics $z$, starting from a random speaker and a random listener.
-We remark that the ground-truth semantics are used to compute fidelity only, and that the speaker is weakly supervised with preference pairs that encode fidelity information.
+As $\gamma \to 0$, utterances with negative claims are downvoted, and the opposite is true as $\gamma \to 1$.
+Varying $\gamma$ accounts for the fact that, as the vocabulary $\C$ grows, it is easier for a claim $c \in \C$ to be false, making the ground-truth semantics imbalanced.
+Finally, we remark that the ground-truth semantics are used to compute consistency and rank utterances only.
+The speaker does not receive direct supervision of which claims in an utterance are correct or not, and instead, it only receives weak supervision through preference pairs that encode consistency information.
+This is important for real-world applications with human subjects beyond concept-based explanations, where consistency may be hard to estimate directly from data.